OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 ### Create a webhooks subscription

 1. Add the **CreateSubscription** method.
-This gets an access token by calling a helper method, and then adds the token to the HTTP client that sends the **POST /subscriptions** request.
+This gets an access token, and then adds it to the HTTP client that sends the **POST /subscriptions** request.

    ```c#
     // Create webhooks subscriptions.